Last Updated on 30 August 2020

 To think up the silliest (and most gross) nouns, verbs, and adjectives would always create explosions of laughter.

-Today’s New York Times story reports how Stern, a writer for TV comedy shows in the 50s came up with the idea working with Price.
+The New York Times reported how Stern, a writer for TV comedy shows in the 50s came up with the idea for Mad Libs.

 Mad Libs was conceived in 1953, when Mr. Stern was writing a script for “The Honeymooners.”
 As he recounted in interviews afterward, he was casting about for a particular word.
 His friend Roger Price, a humor writer, happened by.